3 Silent Confidence Killers (and How to Fix Them)

 The good news is that these habits can be changed.

-- Start paying attention when you’re comparing yourself to others.
+- Start noticing when you’re comparing yourself to others.

 - Challenge the negative voice in your mind.